Tech giant Apple is working on fixing a known Safari bug that allows websites to view a user’s browsing history and Google ID.

 However, the fix will not be available to users until Apple rolls out updates for Safari on macOS Monterey, iOS 15, and iPadOS 15, it added.

-IndexedDB is a browser API used by major web browsers as client-side storage, holding data such as databases.
+IndexedDB is a browser API used by major web browsers to hold data such as databases for client-side storage.

 In the case of Safari 15 for macOS, iOS, and iPadOS, it was found that IndexedDB is violating the same-origin policy.